adjih/exp-iotlab/README.md

 ---------------------------------------------------------------------------

-Note: this is a personnal contribution: real IoT-LAB tools are can be found on main [FIT IoT-LaB site](https://www.iot-lab.info), on FIT IoT-LAB [github site](https://github.com/iot-lab/iot-lab) and [wiki](https://github.com/iot-lab/iot-lab).
+Note: this is a personnal contribution: real IoT-LAB tools can be found on main [FIT IoT-LaB site](https://www.iot-lab.info), on FIT IoT-LAB [github site](https://github.com/iot-lab/iot-lab) and [wiki](https://github.com/iot-lab/iot-lab).
 This is *work in progress*.